How to be changed by literature

 Proust

 “‘Un égoïsme utilisable pour autrui’: le statut normatif de l’auto-description chez Proust,” Morales de Proust, ed.
-Mariolina Bertini & Antoine Compagnon, Paris: L’Harmattan, 2010: 83-99.
+Mariolina Bertini & Antoine Compagnon, Paris: L’Harmattan, 2010: 83-99; abstract here.

 Journalism